AlphaXenon/noteboard/README.md

 If no board `name` is specified, the item will be added to the default board.

-If board does not exist, one will be created.
+Board will be automatically initialized if one does not exist.

 ---